karan6190/WordpressAutoScalable-EFS/README.md

 **Testing JWT Authentication**

 You can test this Authentication via Postman.
-Just fire a post service to url http://IP-ADDRESS/wp-json/jwt-auth/v1/token/ with username and password included in the body section.
+Just fire a POST Request to the url http://IP-ADDRESS/wp-json/jwt-auth/v1/token/ with username and password included in the body section.
 In responce you will get the JSON token.
+Use this token as a Authentication in the header section and fire a GET Request to the url http://IP_ADDRESS/wp-json/wp/v2/posts/